Frequently Asked Questions

 - Will any on-site attendance be required?

 - How will I take exams?
 Are exams proctored?

 - What is the time commitment each week?

 - What will my diploma look like?
 Will it mention that this is an online degree?

 Is the Georgia WebMBA® program accredited?

 All Georgia WebMBA® institutions offer accredited MBA programs.
 Our schools and programs are accredited regionally by the Southern Association of Colleges and Schools and professionally by AACSB International - The Association to Advance Collegiate Schools of Business, which accredits leading business schools and their programs.

 Are GMAT waivers considered?

 Each admitting institution reviews applications based on its own admissions criteria for campus-based MBA programs.
 Typically considered are undergraduate GPA, GMAT score, completion of business foundation courses, and at least two years of business experience, although schools will consider a GMAT waiver based on substantial management and professional business experience or completion of an advanced degree - such as a Masters.
-To determine specific school criteria, contact our Director of Student and IT Operations or school MBA directors.
+To determine specific school criteria, contact our Managing Director or school MBA directors.
 Our Participating Institutions section also includes links to each school's admissions requirements.